Missing radioactive capsule found on remote road in Australia - Local News 8

 On Thursday it would start its journey south again — this time to a health department facility in Perth.

-Chief Health Officer Andrew Robertson said it doesn’t appear that anyone was exposed to the capsule’s radiation during the time it was missing.
+Chief Health Officer and Chair of the Radiological Council Andrew Robertson said it doesn’t appear that anyone was exposed to the capsule’s radiation during the time it was missing.

 “It does not appear to have moved — it appears to have fallen off the track and landed on the side of the road.
 It is remote enough that it’s not in any major community so it is unlikely that anybody has been exposed to the capsule,” he said.